emarsden/pgmacs/README.md

 ![Alpha status](https://img.shields.io/badge/status-alpha-blue)

-PGMacs provides an editing interface for the PostgreSQL 🐘 object-relational DBMS from Emacs.
+PGmacs provides an editing interface for the PostgreSQL 🐘 object-relational DBMS from Emacs.
 It allows you to:

 - browse the **list of tables** in the database